rbe549/rbe549.github.io/project3afall2023aerial.md

 - Specifically, `x y z` represents the approximate center of the window in **meters**.
 - `xdelta ydelta zdelta` represents the variation in **meters** that is possible from `x y z` values (note that this is a uniform distribution and the probability of the window being outside this is 0).
 - `qw qx qy qz` represents the approximate orientation of the window as a quaternion.
-- `xangdelta yangdelta zangdelta` represents the ZYX euler angle variation in **degrees** that is possible from the approximate orientation given (again this is a uniform distribution and the probability of the window being outside this is 0).
+- `xangdelta yangdelta zangdelta` represents the ZYX Euler angle variation in **degrees** that is possible from the approximate orientation given (again this is a uniform distribution and the probability of the window being outside this is 0).
 - No windows can overlap
 - Please pay attention to the units.
-- The coordinate frame definitions are shown in Fig. 1.
+- The coordinate frame definitions are the same from project 2b.

 <a name='perceptionstack'></a>